I may revisit this later. Consider this a late draft. I’m calling this done.

 - Zero-indexed, in which the array index carries no particular semantics beyond its implementation in machine code.

 - One-indexed, identical to the matrix notation people have been using for quite some time.
-It comes at the cost of a CPU instruction to manage the offset; usability isn’t free.
+It comes at the cost of a CPU instruction or disused word to manage the offset; usability isn’t free.

 - Arbitrary indices, in which the range is significant with regards to the problem you’re up against.